It's funny how life doesn't always work out to our expectations.

 "Roxas!
-Stop being difficult!" she shouted.
-Okay, so maybe I had my music up a little too loud, big deal.
-Nobody gets in the way of me and my music, and that includes Kairi.
+Stop being difficult!" she shouted suddenly.
+It's possible I had my music up a little too loud, but big deal.

 "I'm not being difficult!
 I haven't even known him for 10 minutes and he's already insulting me!"
-I stopped at a stoplight and Kairi reached forward, turning down my music.
-"Hey!"
+I stopped at a traffic light and Kairi reached forward to turn down my music.

 "He called me scrawny?"

 "Does it really count as an insult if it's true?"
 She raised an eyebrow.
-The light turned green and I began driving again, heading back toward our neighborhood.
+The light turned green and gave me enough time to stall on answering her.

 "I'm not being overdramatic!
-I just don't like it when people insult me," I insisted again, turning down a street toward our homes.
+I just don't like it when people insult me."

 "No really, you're one of the most dramatic people I know.
 You're just a big personality in a sort of small package, get over it."

 "You're lucky I don't make you walk home."

 "Oh, totally," I remarked and rolled my eyes.
-I wasn't quite sure why this Axel kid's remark had me all bent out of shape, really.
-I mean, I'm used to getting crap from people; being called scrawny shouldn't have affected me like that.
+I wasn't quite sure why this Axel kid's remark had me all bent out of shape.
+I'm used to getting shit from people all the time.
+Being called scrawny shouldn't have affected me like that.
 But it did, and that bothered me.
-The rest of the short trip remained silent and I pulled into Kairi's driveway, putting the car into park and letting the engine idle.
+The rest of the short trip was spent in silence and I pulled into Kairi's driveway, putting the car into park and letting the engine idle.

-"You comin' in for a while?"
+"You coming in for a while?"
 Kairi asked me, not quite making an effort to get out of my car.

 "Can't.
-Dem, Sora, and I all agreed on having band practice at our house in like, 15 minutes," I replied with a quick glance to the clock.
-She sighed and nodded, shifting in her seat to get a better look at me.
+Dem, Sora, and I all agreed on having band practice at our house in, like, 15 minutes," I replied with a quick glance to the clock.
+She sighed again and shifted in her seat to get a better look at me.
 I refused to look her in the eye by that point, and I think she noticed that I was glaring out the windshield because she began to speak again.

 "What's wrong, Roxy?" she asked me, giggling when my eyes narrowed even more at the use of the nickname.

 Just for the record, I don't really like being called Roxy.
 I only tolerate it from two or three people and if you have to wonder if you're one of them, you're not.

 "Nothing," I mumbled, drumming my fingers on the steering wheel and glancing at the clock again.
 Ten minutes left.
-She continued to look at me curiously, staying quiet as I continued…pouting?
+She continued to look at me, staying quiet as I continued…pouting?
 Sulking?
-Hell, I don't know what I was doing at the time, but I was not Mr. Sunshine or whatever Kairi wanted me to be.
+Hell, I don't know what I was doing at the time, but I wasn't the ray of sunshine she was probably hoping for.
 Suddenly I felt soft fingers on my face and the next thing I knew, Kairi had turned my head toward her, watching me with a concerned look on her face.

 "…what?"
 I asked her warily, not liking the way her expression was changing and the concern was being replaced by a smirk.
-What came out of her mouth next is what a.) caught me off-guard completely, and b.) brought on a huge plot point to this story.
+What came out of her mouth next was something that a.) caught me off-guard completely, and b.) brought on a huge plot point to this story.